ChenxiangLi0620/Upload-SAM-Model-to-Label-Studio-Backend/README.md

 Once the dataset is uploaded and labeling interface is set up in Settings, add the model in Model with URL: http://localhost:8003 and hit Save.

+### Acknowledgments

+This project makes use of code from the following repositories:

+- [Repository Name](https://github.com/username/repository) - Brief description of how you used the code.